San Francisco, California

-- We are offering limited numbers of free hotel rooms on a first come, first served basis for the night of April 30.
+- THE APPLICATION PERIOD FOR ACCOMMODATION SCHOLARSHIPS IS NOW CLOSED-We are offering limited numbers of free hotel rooms on a first come, first served basis for the night of April 30.
 We encourage at least 2 people from each hospital/workplace to attend.
 If you agree to share a room with a colleague, this will allow us to accommodate more people (Rooms will be paid for by our conference sponsor, The Kellogg Foundation, a WHO Code compliant company).

-- A very limited number of travel scholarships are also available.
+- THE APPLICATION PERIOD FOR TRAVEL SCHOLARSHIPS IS NOW CLOSED-A very limited number of travel scholarships are also available.
 Please contact IndianCountryBreastfeedings@gmail.com if you are interested.

 - The conference is sponsored by the Kellogg Foundation and held in collaboration with the United States Breastfeeding Committee

 When & Where